foundation-for-environmental-monitoring/foundation-for-environmental-monitoring.github.io/_pages/nitrate.md

 * Click on `Start Camera`
 * Position the cuvette so that the middle, most uniformly lit portion is within the circle.
 * Select `Analyze`.
 * This test takes 6 minutes (360 seconds) to develop ideal colour.
-Click on `Start Timer` to start a time, or you can `Skip Delay` if you have already waited 5 minutes.
+Click on `Start Timer` to start a timer, or you can `Skip Delay` if you have already waited 5 minutes.
 * You should have your first calibration point.
 Repeat similarly with the other calibration points.

 ## Test